Artist Collective Program

-The POVA Artist Collective provides a professional art studio setting, artist grade supplies, artistic and business workshops, and gallery exhibition and representation to artists impacted by homelessness in drawing, painting, photography, jewelry, leather, fiber arts, mixed media, sewing, printmaking, and more so they can have the opportunity to create and sell their work.
+Our Artist Collective provides a professional art studio, specialty art supplies, artistic and business workshops, gallery exhibition opportunities, and a platform to create and sell their work.
+Art forms offered at POVA currently include: drawing, painting, photography, jewelry, leather, fiber arts, mixed media, sewing, printmaking.
 The program is further enriched by trips to museums, galleries, and artists’ studios.
-POVA artists develop a working portfolio and exhibit and sell works in the POVA Gallery as well as venues across the city.
+POVA artists develop a working portfolio and works can be found in the POVA Gallery, as well as venues and personal collections locally and internationally.

 POVA artists earn 60% commission on original artwork sales and 25% on reproductions of their designs.
 POVA reinvests its earned income back into the organization to continue to provide art supplies, studio space, developmental workshops, field trips, and exhibition opportunities to the artists, establishing a sustainable social enterprise model.